NethServer/docs/administrator-manual/en/mail.rst

 * the client IP address,
 * the client SMTP AUTH credentials.

-.. note:: Sending through a smarthost is generally not recommended.
+.. note:: Sending through a *smarthost* is generally not recommended.
           It might be accepted only if the server is temporarily blacklisted [#DNSBL]_, or normal SMTP access is restricted by the ISP.

 .. index::
    pair: email; filter

 .. _email_filter:

 Filter
 ======

-All mail in transit is subjected to a list of checks that can be selectively enabled in :guilabel:`Email > Filter` page:
+All transiting email messages are subjected to a list of checks that can be selectively enabled in :guilabel:`Email > Filter` page:

 * Block of attachments
 * Anti-virus